How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 How to Make a Cappuccino With an Automatic Espresso Machine

-A super automatic espresso machine with a cappuccino button or cappuccino recipe is practically a given — at least if the machine has a cappuccinatore or an integrated milk frothing system.
+A super automatic espresso machine with a cappuccino button or cappuccino recipe is practically a given – at least if the machine has a milk frothing system.

-However, many machines in my automatic espresso machine reviews have a functional handicap: they prepare cappuccino in the same order as a latte macchiato, by dispensing the steamed milk foam first, then the espresso.
+However, many models in my automatic espresso machine reviews have a functional handicap: they prepare a cappuccino in the same order as a latte macchiato, by dispensing the steamed milk foam first, then the espresso.

 As we’ve now learned, it’s crucial that the milk foam and coffee combine perfectly in a cappuccino.
 This only works when you brew an espresso first and froth milk second.